 To effectively communicate your cause, you need campaign activities – such as publishing a survey or report, or holding a demonstration, a stunt, a meeting, a workshop or conference.

-It’s these activities that will involve the people who’s stories you can tell, and that will produce the images and video your campaign needs.
+It’s these activities that will involve the people whose stories you can tell and that will produce the images and video your campaign needs.
 And the activity can create a ‘news peg’ to gain you media coverage.

 To make the most of any campaign activity, plan the communications to reach all target audiences.
 Use these prompts as a communications plan template.

 Give a summary of the campaign activity.
 What are the campaign goals or objectives the activity can help achieve?
 What is the ‘call to action’ – what are you asking people to do to help your cause?

 Who do you wish to reach?
 Why are they important in your campaign?
 These should be some or all of the audiences you’ve already identified and profiled in your Campaign Communications Strategy.